bartkl/presentations/cimug2024/index.md

 ---

-Recall that we work bottom up, empowering autonomous teams
+Recall we're working bottom up, empowering autonomous teams

 ---

-Teams themselves maintain the information models
+The information models are maintained by these teams themselves

 ---

-These teams have their own tools and way of working
+They have their own tools and way of working
-* and we should meet them where they're at
+* and they should be met where they're at

 ---